wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.2.1 - 3 Jul 2015 =
+* Fixed : Pro - Extensions could not be updated
+* Fixed : Pro - On WP 4.2, extensions were deactivated following update

 = 2.2 - 2 Jul 2015 =
 * Fixed : If a specific user has a set of "Only these" exceptions assigned, the Edit Post/Page screen did not correctly handle new exception assignments for that user